UKTechTests/PerfectChannel/README.md

 * Project was written as a console application
 * The project comes with full unit test coverage written with nUnit

-I have created a single public Api for the application and is within the Apllication class.
+I have created a single public Api for the application and is within the Application class.
 I have created End-To-End tests and can be found in the EndToEnd test class.

 #### I hope you like it :)